wmmaguire/mind-map/README.md

-# MemeGraph
+# MindMap

-A full-stack web application that transcribes or audio and text files into memegraphs for introspective and exploratory purposes.
+A full-stack web application that transcribes or audio and text files into mindmaps for introspective and exploratory purposes.

 ## Tech Stack